NanoComp/meep/doc/docs/index.md

 Acknowledgements
 ----------------

 The Meep project is maintained by [Simpetus](http://www.simpetus.com) and the open-source community on [GitHub](https://github.com/stevengj/meep).
-Please see the [Acknowledgements](Acknowledgements.md) for a more complete listing of those to whom we are grateful.
+Please see the [Acknowledgements](Acknowledgements.md) for a more complete listing of the project contributors.

 Contacts and Feedback
 ---------------------

 If you have questions or problems regarding Meep, you are encouraged to query the [mailing list](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/).

-Professional consulting services as well as free access to Meep in the public cloud via Amazon Web Services (AWS) are provided by [Simpetus](http://www.simpetus.com).
+Professional consulting services for photonic design and modeling including development of turn-key simulation modules, training and technical support for getting up and running with Meep as well as free access to Meep in the public cloud via Amazon Web Services (AWS) are provided by [Simpetus](http://www.simpetus.com).